-13. Business combinations
+20. Business combinations

-Acquisitions are accounted for under the acquisition method of accounting.
+The Company accounts for business combinations under the acquisition method of accounting.
 Accordingly, the Company conducts assessments of net assets acquired and recognizes amounts for identifiable assets acquired and liabilities assumed at the estimated acquisition date fair values, while transaction and integration costs associated with the acquisitions are expensed as incurred.